 I became a trustee of Bromley, Lewisham & Greenwich in 2014, as I am passionate about supporting people living with and affected by mental health problems and dementia.
 I feel I have some useful skills and experience to offer and I enjoy watching the organisation grow and develop.
 I am also learning a lot about how charities are run and governed which is useful in my day job as Interim Director of Operations at the South London Health Innovation Network (HIN).

 I joined the board in 2018 and live in Greenwich.
 I am a risk management specialist and professional banker with over 30 years’ experience in the commercial banking and asset management sectors.

-Now transitioning to advisor, I am currently working with an international NGO as their Business Partner for Risk Management helping them to develop their operational risk management framework.
-When time permits I also volunteer in London and Africa supporting charities that promote inclusion and financial sustainability.
+I’m currently working part-time for Marie Curie acting as their Head of Risk, responsible for developing the charity’s operational risk management framework.
+When time permits, I lead healthy walks in Greenwich Park and volunteer in Africa supporting charities that promote inclusion and financial sustainability.